 Ask HotBot: What are human resources?

-Ask HotBot: What is human resources management?
+Ask HotBot: What do human resources do?

 Human Resources (HR) is a critical department within any organization, responsible for managing the most valuable asset: its people.
 The role of HR is multifaceted, encompassing a wide range of responsibilities that ensure the smooth operation of a company, the well-being of its employees, and compliance with labor laws and regulations.